metacpan/metacpan-cpan-extracted/distros/N/Net-Z3950-FOLIO/doc/from-pod/Net-Z3950-FOLIO-Config.md

 will result in many requests with small numbers of records returned each time; setting it too high will result in fetching and decoding more records than are actually wanted.

+## `marcHoldings`

+An optional object specifying how holdings and item-level data should be mapped into MARC fields.
+It contains four elements:

+- `field`

+    A string specifying which MARC field should be used for holdings information.
+When a record contains multiple holdings, a separate instance of this MARC field is created for each holding.

+- `indicators`

+    An array containing two strings, each of them specifying one of the two indicators to be used in the MARC field that contains holdings.
+There must be exactly two elements: blank indicators can be specified as a single space.

+    information.

+- `holdingsElements`

+    An object specifying MARC subfields that should be set from holdings-level data.
+The keys are the single-character names of the subfields, and the corresponding values are the names of holdings-level fields in the OPAC XML record structure.

+    See `itemElements` for detail of the structure.

+- `itemElements`

+    An object specifying MARC subfields that should be set from item-level data.
+The keys are the single-character names of the subfields, and the corresponding values are the names of item-level fields in the OPAC XML record structure.
+In addition to the standard field names, several additional special fields are avaialable, not part of the OPAC Z39.50 record, assigned names that begin with underscores:

+    - `_enumeration`
+    - `_chronology`
+    - `_callNumber`
+    - `_callNumberPrefix`
+    - `_callNumberSuffix`
+    - `_volume`
+    - `_yearCaption`

+    Since there may be multiple items in a single holding, sets of these fields can repeat, e.g. for a holding with two items each specifying data that is encoded in the `b`, `e` and `h` subfields, the field would take the form

+        $b 46243154 $e 1994/95 v.1 $h
+        $b 46243072 $e 1994/95 v.2 $h TD224.I3I58b

 ## `postProcessing`